kevinsbello/dagma/docs/api/dagma/linear/DagmaLinear/index.rst

 .. _dagma.linear.DagmaLinear:

-.. py:class:: DagmaLinear(loss_type: str, verbose: bool = False, dtype: type = np.float64)
+.. py:class:: dagma.linear.DagmaLinear(loss_type: str, verbose: bool = False, dtype: type = np.float64)

    A Python object that contains the implementation of DAGMA for linear models using numpy and scipy.